 1. How and why this coupon method has been shown to not motivate students:

-I would recommend the committee to refer to the book “Drive: The Surprising Truth About What Motivates Us” by Daniel Pink as a valuable resource for the committee.
-This book explores the concept of intrinsic motivation and provides insights on how to foster an environment that promotes intrinsic motivation.
+I recommend the book “Drive: The Surprising Truth About What Motivates Us” by Daniel Pink as a valuable resource for the committee.
+This book explores the science behind motivation and provides insights on how to foster an environment that promotes intrinsic motivation.

 3. Alternative suggestion: